joshbduncan/PsCommandPalette/README.md

 ![ps-command-palette-2025-01-31](https://github.com/user-attachments/assets/1db12a54-4727-40a4-83c0-6f843710fd00)

 > [!WARNING]
 > This project is experimental and under active development.
-It will be losely based off of my other project [Ai Command Palette](https://github.com/joshbduncan/AiCommandPalette).
+It will be loosely based off of my other project [Ai Command Palette](https://github.com/joshbduncan/AiCommandPalette).

+## Installation

+You can install easily the plugin via the included CCX file [ps.command.palette_PS.ccx](plugin/ps-command-palette_PS.ccx) and the Creative Cloud App ([docs](https://developer.adobe.com/photoshop/uxp/2022/guides/distribution/distribution-options/#direct-distribution-with-ccx-files)).

+You can also install the plugin via [UXP Developer Tools](https://developer.adobe.com/photoshop/uxp/2022/guides/devtool/installation/) by [adding an existing plugin](https://developer.adobe.com/photoshop/uxp/2022/guides/devtool/plugin-management/#adding-an-existing-plugin).
+This allows you the ability to poke around the code and access the debug console.

+## Future Plans...

+Below are some of the things I hope to implement.
+A lot of these are features of the [Command Palette for Adobe Illustrator]((https://github.com/joshbduncan/AiCommandPalette)).

+- [ ] access other command types
+    - [ ] tools
+    - [ ] actions
+    - [ ] scripts
+    - [ ] custom workflows
+    - [ ] bookmarked files and folders
+    - [ ] custom pickers
+- [ ] improved results
+    - [ ] fuzzy filtering
+    - [ ] query latching
+    - [ ] recency bias
+- [ ] plugin menu command recording for action/key combo [docs](https://developer.adobe.com/photoshop/uxp/2022/guides/uxp_guide/uxp-misc/manifest-v4/photoshop-manifest/#enablemenurecording)

+## Info

+General notes, issues, and things I don't want to forget.

-## Known Issues
+### Known Issues

 - After an unknown amount of Ps inactivity menu commands that are considered "available" can't be executed via the api even thought they can still be executed in the ui.

-## To-dos

-- [ ] load other command types (tools, actions, custom, etc.)
-    - [ ] add getters for other command types
-- [x] save query history
-- [ ] implement fuzzy filter for querybox (with history scoring)
-- [ ] capture keyboard shortcut combinations in modal (not looking good)
-- [ ] figure out workflows
-- [ ] update plugin icons
-- [ ] add icon to alert modal
-- [ ] add dialog with <sp-code> to display user data json file, maybe with save button (view user data) [docs](https://spectrum.adobe.com/page/code/)
-- [ ] enable menu recording for action/key combo [docs](https://developer.adobe.com/photoshop/uxp/2022/guides/uxp_guide/uxp-misc/manifest-v4/photoshop-manifest/#enablemenurecording)

-## Project Links
+### Project Links

 * [Documentation-UXP for Adobe Photoshop](https://developer.adobe.com/photoshop/uxp/2022/)
 * [Photoshop API—UXP for Adobe Photoshop](https://developer.adobe.com/photoshop/uxp/2022/ps\_reference/)